I'm sure I've eaten hundreds of my Mom's Cinnamon Rolls over the years.

 - Place in a lightly greased bowl, turning over once to grease surfaces.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Punch down and turn out onto a floured surface.
 Cover, let rest 10 minutes.

 - In the meantime, mix sugar and cinnamon.
-Brush a 9×13 pan with melted butter.
+Grease your pan with cooking spray or butter.

 - Roll dough on a lightly floured surface into a rectangle.
 Brush dough with melted butter.
 Sprinkle with cinnamon mixture.
 Roll up, jelly-roll fashion, starting at the narrow end.

 - Put rolls, cut sides up, in prepared pan so that the spiral shows.
-Drizzle any remaining melted butter over the rolls.
-Cover loosely with plastic wrap and refrigerate overnight.
+Cover loosely with plastic wrap and refrigerate overnight OR set aside to rise for 20-30 minutes.

-- Preheat oven to 375 degrees.
-Let the rolls stand at room temperature for 20-30 minutes.
+- Preheat oven to 350 degrees.
+Let the rolls stand at room temperature for 20-30 minutes if they have been refrigerated.

 - When oven is preheated, bake 25-30 minutes.
 Cool in pan for 10 minutes.
 Drizzle with glaze.